How To Set Up Recurring Payments To Vendors in QuickBooks Desktop | Fit Small Business

 Select Check Register from the Banking menu.
 Highlight the transaction you want to memorize by simply clicking anywhere on the line entry.
 Tap on the Edit button in the upper right corner of the screen, and then click the Memorize Check drop-down menu:

-Memorize an existing transaction in QuickBooks Desktop
+Memorize an Existing Transaction in QuickBooks Desktop

 QuickBooks Desktop displays the same Memorize Transaction screen that appears when memorizing a new check.
 Select Automate Transaction Entry, provide the required information, and click OK to continue.

-To view memorized transactions, click on the Lists menu on top of the screen, and select Memorized Transaction Lists.
+To view memorized transactions, click on the Lists menu on the top of the screen, and select Memorized Transaction Lists.

 View Memorized Transaction List in QuickBooks Desktop